AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_02_NSGs.md

 #### Task 4: Test the network traffic filtering

 In this task, you will test the network traffic filters.
-You should be able to RDP into the myVMMgmnt virtual machine.
-You should be able to connect from the internet to the myVMWeb virtual machine and view the default IIS web page.
+You should be able to RDP into the myVMMgmntXX virtual machine.
+You should be able to connect from the internet to the myVMWebXX virtual machine and view the default IIS web page.

 1. Navigate back to the **myVMMgmtXX** virtual machine blade.